 Video by Joshua Franzos

 Henrietta Lacks High School Day is a cornerstone event in our ongoing commitment to education and community engagement.
-Hosted by the Johns Hopkins Institute for Clinical and Translational Research and Johns Hopkins East Baltimore Community Affairs, this event serves as a continuation of university outreach around clinical research and the life and legacy of Mrs. Henrietta Lacks.
+Hosted by the Johns Hopkins Institute for Clinical and Translational Research and the Office of Cancer Research Training and Education Coordination, this event serves as a continuation of university outreach around clinical research and the life and legacy of Mrs. Henrietta Lacks.

 Our mission is to provide an immersive educational experience by inviting Baltimore high school students to the Johns Hopkins East Baltimore campus.
 We aim to foster a deeper understanding of key scientific concepts and ethical considerations.